Skip to content

 How liquidation fees work on perpetual futures exchanges, how much each platform charges, and how insurance funds and ADL protect the system.

-A liquidation fee is a penalty charged by an exchange when your position is forcibly closed because your margin balance can no longer cover your losses.
-It's separate from trading fees — it's extracted specifically at the moment of liquidation.
+A liquidation fee is a charge taken when your trade is force-closed.
+It kicks in when your margin can no longer cover your losses.
+It is not the same as a normal trading fee.
+The exchange takes it at the moment of close.

 Why It Exists

-Exchanges don't close underwater positions out of goodwill.
-Liquidating a large position in a fast-moving market carries real execution risk.
-The fee compensates for that and funds the exchange's insurance pool — a reserve that covers losses when the liquidation engine can't close your position at or above the bankruptcy price.
+Exchanges do not close bad positions out of goodwill.
+Closing a large trade in a fast market is risky.
+The fee covers that cost and fills the exchange's insurance pool.
+That pool covers gaps when the engine can't close your trade at the break-even price.

 What Exchanges Actually Charge

-On most centralized exchanges, the fee is 0.5-1.5% of the remaining margin at the time of liquidation — not your original position size, but what's left.
+On most centralized exchanges, the fee is 0.5-1.5% of remaining margin at close.
+It is based on what is left, not your full original size.

 Insurance Funds and ADL

-When your position is liquidated, the exchange's engine takes it over and attempts to close it in the market.
-If the fill price is worse than your bankruptcy price — meaning the exchange loses money closing it — the insurance fund absorbs the difference.
+When your trade is closed, the exchange takes over.
+It tries to close it in the market.
+If the fill price is worse than your break-even price, the insurance fund covers the gap.

-If the insurance fund runs dry (rare, but it happened on early BitMEX), the exchange triggers **ADL (Auto-Deleveraging)**.
-The most profitable traders on the opposite side of your trade get their positions partially closed, absorbing your loss.
-Most traders never experience ADL, but it's why some platforms show an ADL indicator on open positions.
+If the fund runs dry (rare, but it happened on early BitMEX), the exchange triggers **ADL (Auto-Deleveraging)**.
+The most profitable traders on the other side get their trades partly closed.
+They absorb your loss.
+Most traders never see ADL.
+But it is why some platforms show an ADL alert on open trades.

 DEX Liquidations Work Differently

-On pool-based DEXes like GMX and Jupiter, liquidation fees flow to liquidity providers (LPs) who take the other side of all trades.
+On pool-based DEXes like GMX and Jupiter, fees go to liquidity providers (LPs).
+Those LPs take the other side of all trades.
 On Hyperliquid, the fee goes to the HLP vault.
-There's no centralized insurance fund — the protocol's LP pool absorbs the risk.
+There is no central fund.
+The LP pool takes the risk instead.

 How to Avoid Paying It

-Use a stop-loss placed well above your liquidation price.
-A stop at 5% loss on a 10x position costs you 50% of your margin — expensive, but the liquidation fee on top of a full wipe is worse.
+Set a stop-loss well above your close-out price.
+A stop at 5% loss on a 10x trade costs you 50% of your margin.
+That stings, but it beats a full wipe plus a fee on top.

 Risk Warning: Trading perpetual futures involves substantial risk of loss and is not suitable for all investors.
 Past performance does not guarantee future results.
 Only trade with funds you can afford to lose.